NatalieJClark/NatalieJClark/README.md

 ## About Me

-- I'm a Google Software Engineering apprentice, currently on Makers bootcamp
+- I'm a Google Software Engineering apprentice
 - I'm a medical school graduate 👩🏻‍⚕️
 - When I'm not coding, I'm also a keen dancer 🩰, potter 🏺 and yogi 🧘🏼‍♀️